aalfiann/fly-json-odm/README.md

 - `fly-json-odm` is synchronous as default.

 ### Documentation
-Documentation detail about `CRUD`, `Query`, `Join`, `Transform` and more examples is available at [here](https://github.com/aalfiann/fly-json-odm/wiki).
+Documentation is available in our [Wiki](https://github.com/aalfiann/fly-json-odm/wiki).

 ### Unit Test
-If you want more example, you can play around with unit test.
+If you want to play around with unit test.
 ```bash
 $ npm test
 ```